Rust Without the Headache: A Minimalist's Guide to Safe Systems Programming

 Ownership, Borrowing, and Lifetimes

-- Ownership: Each piece of data has a single owner.
-When the owner goes out of scope, the data is dropped.
+- Ownership: Each value in Rust has a single owner.
+When the owner goes out of scope, the value is automatically dropped.

 &T

-) that allow multiple readers, and mutable borrows (&mut T
+) allow multiple readers, while mutable borrows (&mut T

-) that allow one writer at a time. - Lifetimes: Lifetimes ensure that references remain valid as long as needed and no longer.
+) allow one writer at a time. - Lifetimes: Lifetimes ensure that all references remain valid for as long as they’re used, and not a moment longer.

 fn main() {

-let captain_treasure = treasure; // Ownership moves to captain_treasure
+let backup_path = file_path; // Ownership moves here

 }